 Using the modified design, conduct four trials of the robot using a code without sensors to travel in a straight line across the first four tiles, turn 90 degrees to the right, and stop 5 cm from the wall.
 The values used in the sections of code below are only examples - the actual values must be determined through experimentation.

 - Start the Mindstorms EV3 software

-- The screen should look like this.
-Your program begins with the Start block.
+- The screen is shown in Figure 9.
+The program begins with the Start block

-- Place a Steering block from the Action palette next to the Start block.
-Set the Port to reflect both motors plugged into the brick; both ports have to be correct.
+- Place a Steering block from the Action palette next to the Start block (Figure 10).
+Set the Port to reflect both motors plugged into the brick; both ports have to be correct

-- Test different values of Power and Seconds to find the best settings to travel the first four tiles of the course and stop 5 cm from the wall.
+- Test different values of Power and Seconds to find the best settings to travel the first four tiles of the course, turn to the right, and stop five cm from the wall.
 When the optimal settings are found, alert the TA and run the program.
-Run the program for a total of 4 trials.
-For each trial, record the distance between the robot and wall when the robot stops and the angle of deviation from the center line (draw in pencil a line from the tape to a point on the robot that started on the tape at the start of the trial and measure the angle with a protractor).
-Record the angle as though the straight line is 360 degrees.
+Run the program for four trials.
+For each trial, record the distance and angle using the pre-made markings on the sides of the tile.
+Distance is measured as distance from the wall and angle of deviation is calculated from measuring deviation from the center of the wall and distance from the edge of the tile opposite from the wall.
+If you are confused as to how to calculate angle of deviation, ask your TA for help.

 Part 2: Sensors

 Using the results of the original robot, incorporate the use of sensors in the robot's code.
 The following steps outline how to build a line-following code for the robot to stay on track.
 The values used in the sections of code below are only examples; the actual values must be determined through experimentation.